cneiderer/cneiderer.github.io.old/_posts/2018-01-23-Project-Benson.md

 ---
 layout: post
-title:  Project Benson
+title:  "Optimizing Street Team Placement"
 date:   2018-01-23 07:00:00 -0800
+published: false
-categories: jekyll update
+categories: metis
+tags: exploratory_data_analysis
 ---
-# Project Benson

-## Exploring NYC MTA Turnsile Data
+# Where should street teams be placed in NYC?

-### Background Info
+## Background Info

 Project Benson consists of playing the part of a data science consultant to the WomenTechWomenYes (WTWY), whose charter is to increase support and awareness for women in technology.
 After your initial contact at a recent event, you received a proposal to assist the organization with the placement of their street teams leading up to their annual summer gala.